-Materiality of £3.8 m which represents 1% of total equity (2015: £5.3 m) as at 31 March 2016.
+Materiality £4.4 million which represents 1% of total equity (2016: £3.8 million) as at 31 March 2017.

 Our assessment of risk of material misstatement

 We identified the risks of material misstatement described below as those that had the greatest effect on our overall audit strategy, the allocation of resources in the audit and the direction of the efforts of the audit team.
 In addressing these risks, we have performed the procedures below which were designed in the context of the financial statements as a whole and, consequently, we do not express any opinion on these individual areas.